wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'makes the flame orchids blossom',
     'spits liquid gold',
     'are boiling',
-    'are set up by a Flame Princess',
+    'are set up by a fire {noble}',
     'create magma bubbles',
+    'set everything they touch ablaze',
   ];

   gen_data['firetaint'] = [